WaasilaAsif/Social-Graph-Explorer/README.md

 Containers serve as shared structures for storing nodes, posts, feeds, and rankings.

+Messaging system provides complete infrastructure for user interactions and analytics.

-Algorithms consume graph and container data for analytics and friend suggestions.
+Algorithms consume graph and container data for social network analysis and recommendations.
 ---

 ## **Project Structure**